MicrosoftDocs/sql-docs/docs/t-sql/statements/create-user-transact-sql.md

 # CREATE USER (Transact-SQL)
 [!INCLUDE[tsql-appliesto-ss2008-all-md](../../includes/tsql-appliesto-ss2008-all-md.md)]

   Adds a user to the current database.
-The eleven types of users are listed below with a sample of the most basic syntax:
+The 12 types of users are listed below with a sample of the most basic syntax:

-**Users based on logins in master** This is the most common type of user.
+**Users based on logins in master** - This is the most common type of user.

 -   User based on a login based on a Windows Active Directory account. `CREATE USER [Contoso\Fritz];`
 -   User based on a login based on a Windows group. `CREATE USER [Contoso\Sales];`
 -   User based on a login using [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] authentication. `CREATE USER Mary;`

-**Users that authenticate at the database**  Recommended to help make your database more portable.
+**Users that authenticate at the database** - Recommended to help make your database more portable.
  Always allowed in [!INCLUDE[ssSDS_md](../../includes/sssds-md.md)].
 Only allowed in a contained database in [!INCLUDE[ssNoVersion_md](../../includes/ssnoversion-md.md)].

 -   User based on a Windows user that has no login. `CREATE USER [Contoso\Fritz];`